opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 When setting an area or a layer, only copy features intersecting this area of interest" will be 'packaged' when exporting the project to QField.

 **Basemap:**
-A base map is a raster layer which is added as the bottom most layer to the packaged project file.

 There are two possible options to set a basemap: